vmware-samples/validated-solutions-for-cloud-foundation/pca/docs/sample-project/4-configure-profiles.md

 5. Configure the NSX Tier-0 gateway and the NSX Edge cluster on the network profile by using the UI.

     a.
-Back in the vRealize Automation cloud services console, in the left pane, select **Configure > Network profiles**.
+Back in the Aria Automation services console, in the left pane, select **Configure > Network profiles**.

     b.
 In the **net-ondemand-sfo-w01-vc01** card, click **Open**.